United States v. Washington: United States v. Winans

-Within ten years, another case arose, which dealt with fishing rights at Celilo Falls, a traditional Indigenous fishing location.
+Within ten years, another case arose, which dealt with fishing rights at Celilo Falls, a traditional Indian fishing location.
 Two brothers, Lineas and Audubon Winans, owned property on both sides of the Columbia River and obtained licenses from the State of Washington to operate four fish wheels.
 The wheels prevented a significant number of salmon from passing the location.
-Additionally, the Winans prohibited anyone, whether an Indigenous person with treaty rights or otherwise, from crossing their land to get to the falls.
+Additionally, the Winans prohibited anyone, whether an Indian with treaty rights or otherwise, from crossing their land to get to the falls.

 The United States Attorney for Washington then filed a suit to enforce the treaty rights of the tribe.
-The trial court held that the property rights of the Winans allowed them to exclude others from the property, including the Indigenous people.
+The trial court held that the property rights of the Winans allowed them to exclude others from the property, including Indians.
 In 1905, the United States Supreme Court reversed that decision by holding that the tribe had reserved fishing rights when they ceded the property to the United States.
 Since the tribes had the right to fish reserved in the treaties, the federal government and subsequent owners had no greater property rights than were granted by the treaties.